Sindhi language: Pakistan

-Official status

-Sindhi is the official language of the Pakistani province of Sindh and one of the scheduled languages of India, where it does not have any state-level status.

-Prior to the inception of Pakistan, Sindhi was the national language of Sindh.

 The Pakistan Sindh Assembly has ordered compulsory teaching of the Sindhi language in all private schools in Sindh.
 According to the Sindh Private Educational Institutions Form B (Regulations and Control) 2005 Rules, "All educational institutions are required to teach children the Sindhi language.
 Sindh Education and Literacy Minister, Syed Sardar Ali Shah, and Secretary of School Education, Qazi Shahid Pervaiz, have ordered the employment of Sindhi teachers in all private schools in Sindh so that this language can be easily and widely taught.
 Sindhi is taught in all provincial private schools that follow the Matric system and not the ones that follow the Cambridge system.

-At the occasion of 'Mother Language Day' in 2023, the Sindh Assembly under Culture minister Sardar Ali Shah, passed a unanimous resolution to extend the use of language to primary level and increase the status of Sindhi as the national language of Pakistan.
+At the occasion of 'Mother Language Day' in 2023, the Sindh Assembly under Culture minister Sardar Ali Shah, passed a unanimous resolution to extend the use of language to primary level and increase the status of Sindhi as a national language of Pakistan.

+There are many Sindhi language television channels broadcasting in Pakistan such as Time News, KTN, Sindh TV, Awaz Television Network, Mehran TV, and Dharti TV.

+India

 The Indian Government has legislated Sindhi as a scheduled language in India, making it an option for education.
-Despite lacking any state-level status, Sindhi is still a prominent minority language in the Indian state of Rajasthan.
+Despite lacking any state-level status, Sindhi is still a prominent minority language in the Indian states of Gujarat, Rajasthan and Maharashtra.
+In India, Sindhi mother tongue speakers were distributed in the following states:

-There are many Sindhi language television channels broadcasting in Pakistan such as Time News, KTN, Sindh TV, Awaz Television Network, Mehran TV, and Dharti TV.
+Sindhi diaspora

+In Malaysia, Indonesia, and Singapore (where Sindhi has no official status), ethnics Sindhis are largely shifting to English as their first language, excepting some monolingual first-generation immigrants and second-generation speakers who use Sindhi at home.
+Codeswitching of varying degrees is observed in some speakers, usually with English but also with Malay and Indonesian.
+Similar shift to English is found in the smaller Hong Kong Sindhi community.

+Sindhi speakers by country

 Dialects

-Sindhi has many dialects, and forms a dialect continuum at some places with neighboring languages such as Saraiki and Gujarati.
-Some of the dialects are:
+Sindhi has many dialects, and forms a dialect continuum at some places with neighboring languages such as Punjabi to the north and Gujarati to the south, but not with Marwari to the east.
+Some of the documented dialects of Sindhi are: